May 31 | Jonah 1:17; 2:10

 “Then the Lord spoke to the fish and it vomited Jonah onto dry land.”
 (Jonah 2:10)

-Action Step: If you made some bad decisions or sinned against the Lord, repent so he can use you again.
-He doesn’t have to use you, but he wants to.
-Even if it’s the most painful repentance, you must do it to return to his grace.
+Action Step: If you made bad decisions or sinned, repent so He can use you.
+He doesn’t have to use you, but He wants to.
+Even if it’s the most painful repentance, you must do it to return to His grace.